Toma Zdravković: Career

 Tomislav Zdravković, nicknamed "Toma", was born in Aleksinac, and lived in Pečenjevce near Leskovac in Serbia, at the time part of the Kingdom of Yugoslavia.
 His father was Dušan and his mother Kosara.
 His parents had five children, Tomislav being one of the elder children (including his brother and fellow folk singer Novica Zdravković).
 The family spent most of Zdravković's life in poverty.
 There was a high rate of unemployment in his village, thus when he turned 18, he decided to look for a job as a singer in the town of Leskovac.
 He eventually became a singer in a kafana in Leskovac called "Dubočica".
 Afterwards, he moved to Tuzla, Bosnia and Herzegovina where he sang in the Hotel Bristol.

 Zdravković's first album was named Essagerata, released in 1964.
 That year, his first true love, a girl named Slavica who Toma loved, died prematurely at the age of 20 after a serious illness.
 Zdravković wrote a song named "Buket belih ruža" (A Bouquet of White Roses), dedicated to her, which is still considered his saddest song.

 In 1969 he attended the "Ilidža 1969" music festival, and won the second place with the song "Odlazi, odlazi".
 Later, around 100,000 copies of the album were sold.
 And, when Zdravković wrote a song for his friend, Meho Puzić, and it sold around 500,000 copies.

 In 1969, he and Silvana Armenulić sang in the same group, and Zdravković, to express his gratitude to her for helping him launch his musical career, wrote the song “Šta će mi život".
 The song became one of the biggest folk hits ever written in Yugoslavia and transformed Armenulić, and Zdravković himself, into superstars.
 Zdravković later published his own version of the song.

 Personal life

 Zdravković was married four times.
 He met his fourth wife, Gordana, in Toronto, Canada after visiting the United States and Canada in order to receive treatment for bladder cancer in 1973.
 With Gordana, he had one son, named Alexander.
+Also in 1973 lived with long time friend Savo Babic, his wife Mirjana, children Natasha and Nenad, in Windsor, Ontario, for a short time before meeting his wife.
+Then he returned to Beograd, Yugoslavija to revive his singing career.
+He enjoyed his bar where he was well known called Sumatovac.